HiennNek/non-flipper-rolling-code-support/README.md

 # 🔑 Rolling code support for "DIY Flipper"

-> Enable rolling code support on DIY Flipper Zero & other unofficial devices -
+> Add rolling code support on DIY Flipper Zero & other unofficial devices -
 > **no coding skills or firmware compilation required.**
 >
 > ✅ Compatible with all Flipper Zero firmware forks - Official, Unleashed, Momentum, RogueMaster, and more.